 Tougaloo College operates on its historical commitment to providing a quality education to its students.
 This institution firmly believes that learning is a continual process, and therefore, subscribes to the concept of lifelong learning.
-Each student who applies to Tougaloo is reviewed carefully based on entrance requirements of the College.
-In choosing its student body, the College does not discriminate on the basis of race, ethnicity, gender, religion, national origin, or personal disabilities.
-All students admitted to the college will be screened, using placement and diagnostic measures, as determined by the Office of Institutional Research, Assessment, and Planning, in concert with program chairs in writing, reading, mathematics, and other pertinent subjects.
-It reserves the right to grant or deny admission based on recommendations from the Admission Committee.
+Each student who applies to Tougaloo College is reviewed carefully based on set entrance requirements.